LogtalkDotOrg/logtalk.org/_pages/learning.md

 * [`shapes`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/shapes) - learn about the differences between class and prototype hierarchies
 * [`predicate_lookups`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/predicate_lookups) - learn about the predicate lookups used when sending a message to an object
 * [`inheritance`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/inheritance) - learn about public, protected, and private inheritance
-* [`family`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/family) - no self respecting logic programming language can do without a family relations example
+* [`family`](https://github.com/LogtalkDotOrg/logtalk3/tree/master/examples/family) - no self-respecting logic programming language can do without a family relations example

 Need a break after playing with the above examples?
 Have fun with the following ones: